lukstei/reddit-hyped-stocks/README.md

 ![App](images/4.png)

-Detailed information for on stock ticker is shown on the right.
+Detailed information for one stock ticker is shown on the right.

 #### Company details